AmirZaafouri/Deploy-_Spring-Boot_Web-App-in-Unused-Mobile-phone/README.md

 ## Conclusion

-You have successfully deployed a Spring Boot + MySQL application on UserLAnd Ubuntu. 🎉 If you have any issues or improvements, feel free to contribute or raise an issue in this repository!
+we have successfully deployed a Spring Boot + MySQL application on UserLAnd Ubuntu. 🎉 If you have any issues or improvements, feel free to contribute or raise an issue in this repository!

 🚀 Happy Coding!